ucan-wg/container/Readme.md

 | 0x4F          | O               | base64 std padding      | gzip           |
 | 0x50          | P               | base64 url (no padding) | gzip           |

-For clarity, the resulting serialisation is in the form of `<header byte><cbor bytes, optionally compressed, optionally encoded>`.
+For clarity, the resulting serialization is in the form of `<header byte><cbor bytes, optionally compressed, optionally encoded>`.

 # 3 FAQ